 The Visual Components of a Psychedelic Experience

-This article attempts to break down the visual effects contained within the psychedelic experience into simple, easy to understand titles, descriptions and leveling systems.
+This article attempts to break down the visual effects contained within the psychedelic experience into simple, easy to understand titles, descriptions and levelling systems.
 This will be done without depending on metaphors, analogy’s or personal trip reports.
 The article starts off with descriptions of the simpler effects and works its way up towards more complex experiences as it progresses, using image examples wherever possible.
 This describes not my personal experiences but the universally reported effects that are consistently felt by most if not all psychedelic users.
-It is broken down into 3 different sections,

 This particular guide gives image examples where ever possible.
 Breaking the visual hallucinations into four basic categories of which I have come to name; enhancement of vision, distortions, visual geometry and hallucinatory states.
 I will start with the lower more basic effects and work my way up.